SamuelAsherRivello/unity-asset-store-dotween/README.md

 <BR>

-This is a demo of the [Hot Reload](https://assetstore.unity.com/packages/tools/animation/dotween-hotween-v2-27676) Unity Asset Store package.
+This is a demo of the [DOTween](https://assetstore.unity.com/packages/tools/animation/dotween-hotween-v2-27676) Unity Asset Store package.

 >Each user is responsible for respecting any and all required licenses to use this repo.